-Anglo-Saxon tribes of Britain.
+The name Bekforthay is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in Gloucestershire, where they derived their name from the place named Beckford, which was located about six miles south of Tewesbury.
 The place-name is derived from the Old English terms becca, which means stream, and ford, which refers to a place where a river may be crossed by wading.
-CITATION[CLOSE]

 Early Origins of the Bekforthay family

 The surname Bekforthay was first found in Gloucestershire at Beckford, a parish, in the union of Winchcomb, partly in the hundred of Tibaldstone, and partly in the Upper division of the hundred of Tewkesbury, While technically located in Gloucestershire, the parish is on the border with Worcestershire, so some references claim the parish is located there.
 An ancient Saxon village, the first listing of the pace name was found in 803 as Beccanford.
 Beckford is a "parish in Gloucestershire, in which the family first appear in connection with the Abbey of Gloucester in the XII century."

 Important Dates for the Bekforthay family

 This web page shows only a small excerpt of our Bekforthay research.
 Another 74 words (5 lines of text) covering the years 1762, 1769, 1887, 1685, 1643, 1710, 1702, 1672, 1735, 1709, 1770, 1762 and 1769 are included under the topic Early Bekforthay History in all our PDF Extended History products and printed products wherever possible.